 These trainings commence in September of each year.
 If you're interested in participating in the trainings commencing in September, 2017, please download and complete the application form (click here).
 If you have questions about the form or the training, please call or email Lisa Hunter-Romanelli at the REACH Institute, the sponsor of these trainings, at 212-947-7322 or firstname.lastname@example.org.

 Designed for individual clinicians, educators, and other providers working directly with challenging youth and their caregivers, this course is an alternative to the lengthier, more intensive 24-week certification training in Collaborative & Proactive Solutions (CPS).
 Over the course of five 60-minute group teleconference sessions, participants receive coaching and feedback from certified providers in CPS to increase their skills in the application of the CPS model.
 The first session is focused on honing skills in using the Assessment of Lagging Skills and Unsolved Problems (ALSUP).
 The remaining four sessions are focused on Plan B, and involve having participants audiotape their use of Plan B with actual kids and their caregivers so as to receive explicit coaching and feedback.
 Registration is limited to six participants per training.
 For more information, and to register, contact us at email@example.com.

-These three-day conferences feature dynamic, cutting-edge speakers on a vast array of topics related to school mental health and the implementation of non-punitive, non-adversarial interventions for at-risk students, and are co-sponsored by Lives in the Balance and Jack Hirose & Associates:
+These conferences, sponsored by Lives in the Balance, feature dynamic, cutting-edge speakers on a vast array of topics related to school mental health and the implementation of non-punitive, non-adversarial interventions for at-risk students:

-The Sixth Annual Lives in the Balance Summit was held in Portland, Maine, on November 4, 2016, and featured speakers from across the globe reporting on their applications of and research on the CPS model in families, schools, and therapeutic settings.
-Handouts and streaming video of the presentations from the day can be found here.
-Thanks to the more than 300 participants who contributed to an amazing day!
-The program for 2017 will be posted here soon!
+The Seventh Annual Lives in the Balance Summit will be held in Portland, Maine on October 2, 2017.
+Registration information is forthcoming!
+You can still find handouts and streaming video fro the Sixth Annual Summit -- which featured speakers from across the globe reporting on their applications of and research on the CPS model in families, schools, and therapeutic settings -- right here.